Aider-AI/aider/aider/website/docs/config/dotenv.md

 ## Only work with models that have meta-data available (default: True)
 #AIDER_SHOW_MODEL_WARNINGS=true

-## Max number of tokens to use for repo map, use 0 to disable (default: 1024)
+## Suggested number of tokens to use for repo map, use 0 to disable (default: 1024)
 #AIDER_MAP_TOKENS=

 ## Control how often the repo map is refreshed (default: auto)